XinShuo-ph/ggml_test/examples/simple/README.md

+## simple-backend vs simple-ctx (context)
+The two files, simple-backend.cpp and simple-ctx.cpp, demonstrate different approaches to using the GGML library for matrix multiplication.
+The main differences and additional features in simple-backend.cpp are:
+1. Backend Support
+simple-backend.cpp introduces support for different computation backends (CPU, CUDA, Metal), while simple-ctx.cpp uses only the CPU.
+2. Model Structure
+simple-backend.cpp extends the simple_model struct to include backend and buffer information.
+3. Loading and Computation
+The load_model and compute functions in simple-backend.cpp are more complex, handling backend-specific operations and memory allocation.

 ## Simple

 This example simply performs a matrix multiplication, solely for the purpose of demonstrating a basic usage of ggml and backend handling.
 The code is commented to help understand what each part does.